Taxation & Salaries

 - 5% - reduced rate for a range of goods, such as books of professional, scientific, artistic, cultural and educational content and scientific journals

-Based on the data from the tax card, a non-taxable portion of income is established – the personal allowance of each employee.
+Based on the data from the tax card, the personal allowance of each employee is established as a non-taxable portion of income.

 The following documents need to be submitted to the tax authorities (regional tax offices) in order to obtain a tax card: